-The Segunda Marquetalia seems to be operating mostly along the border between Colombia and Venezuela, where it allegedly held meetings with other criminal groups in the state of Apure in Venezuela and Colombia’s Arauca state.
+The Second Marquetalia seems to be operating mostly along the border between Colombia and Venezuela, especially in the state of Apure in Venezuela and Colombia’s Arauca department.

 With the adhesion of the ex-FARC Mafia’s 18th Front, Márquez’s group has gained a presence in municipalities in the north of Antioquia, such as Ituango, and the southern part of Córdoba department.
-But for now, this appears to be the only satellite group which the Segunda Marquetalia has in other areas of Colombia.
+But for now, this appears to be the only satellite group that the Second Marquetalia has in other areas of Colombia.

 It appears their best chance at reuniting the guerrillas who refused to demobilize would be to ally with Gentil Duarte, another former FARC commander who has been trying to bring disparate splinter groups together.
 But reports of clashes between the two groups appear to have ruled this out.

-In Venezuela, the group may be receiving help from the Venezuelan government after President Nicolás Maduro welcomed Márquez and Santrich to come to the country in 2019.
-Like the ELN, the Segunda Marquetalia is likely using Venezuelan territory as an operating base safe from reprisals from Colombian armed forces.
+In Venezuela, the group may have received help from the Venezuelan government after President Nicolás Maduro welcomed Márquez and Santrich to come to the country in 2019.
+Like the ELN, the Second Marquetalia is likely using Venezuelan territory as an operating base safe from reprisals from Colombian armed forces.